MarkGalperin/mdg_pydc/README.md

 cam0 = init_camera()
 ```

-Then command the camera to take an image with `caputure_one`
+Then command the camera to take an image with `capture_one`

 ```python
 capture_one(cam0,path)